What Credit Score Do You Need for a Grad Plus Loan?

 Also, keep in mind that you will need to begin repayment six months after you leave school or are no longer enrolled at least half-time.

 Before deciding to get a Grad PLUS Loan, don’t forget to review your private student loan options, especially with Juno’s negotiated rates.
 While it makes sense to look for fellowships, scholarships, and grants before getting student loans, even after getting this type of federal aid and federal student loans, there might still be a funding gap.

-Because there is no Grad PLUS Loan credit score requirement, it can be tempting to just get this loan, especially if you already have other federal student loans.
-However, the interest rate might be higher and you will pay origination fees.
+Because there is no Grad PLUS Loan credit score requirement, it can be tempting just to get this loan, especially if you already have other federal student loans.
+However, the interest rate might be higher, and you will pay origination fees.